postsharp/PostSharp.Engineering/README.md

     Enabled code coverage.
 This script should be imported in test projects only (not in projects being tested).
 This script adds a package to _coverlet_ so there is no need to have in in test projects (and these references should be removed).
   * `MetalamaBranding.props` and `PostSharpBranding.props`: Configure the proper icon for the nuget package.
+  * `PackagesConfig.targets`: Makes the Restore and Pack targets work for projects referencing NuGet using packages.config.
+  * `WebPublish.targets`: Configures the release build of web projects to be published as a zipped artifact.
+  * `TestsPublish.targets`: Configures the release build of test projects to be published as a zipped artifact.

 Both packages must be used at the same time.